akshatavyas01-byte/langchain-llm-with-huggingface-openai/huggingface/README.md

   Choose Read (instead of Fine-grained), name your token, and create it.

   Copy the token — this will be used to access models on Hugging Face Inference.
+ ⚠️ Important: Store it safely in a .env file.

 -Cost:
   Creating and using a Hugging Face token is free for the standard tier (usage up to $100 per month reset monthly).